gravitational/teleport/docs/4.4/api-reference.md

 VerbCreate        = "create"
 VerbRead          = "read"
 // readnosecrets prevents secrets on some resources from being read.
-// For example, retrieving the Certificate Authority will return it without its keys.
+// For example, retrieving the Certificate Authority will return it without its private keys.
 VerbReadNoSecrets = "readnosecrets"
 VerbUpdate        = "update"
 VerbDelete        = "delete"